ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 TypeScript, like Flow, is an optional type language built on top of JavaScript.
 TypeScript has seen far wider adoption than Flow, and thus has solved many of the problems the Stripe teams were encountering with Flow, which had become more painful to work with over time.
 It was increasingly clear that TypeScript offered a major DX improvement over Flow. e only problem is, how do you convert millions of lines of code from one language to another?

- e answer, it turns out, is an eighteen-month project by a team of engineers to prepare for a single, massive merge commit to update the entire codebase all at once.
+The answer, it turns out, is an eighteen-month project by a team of engineers to prepare for a single, massive merge commit to update the entire codebase all at once.
 On Sunday, March 6, 2022, Stripe s mega- merge landed, and on Monday, March 7, the team came back to work and started using a new programming language.
 One developer described the change as the single biggest developer productivity boost in their time at Stripe.

- e lesson here is that if the pain of poor developer experience is severe enough, then almost no cost is too high or any project out of reach to make improvements.
+The lesson here is that if the pain of poor developer experience is severe enough, then almost no cost is too high or any project out of reach to make improvements.
 Your team is almost certainly smaller than Stripe s, and you re likely not dealing with millions of lines of code, but the same calculus applies: if your team is encountering friction in DX that is slowing it down, you must invest the necessary developer time and effort to improve it to gain that efficiency back.

 Another problem teams often face is changing tooling too often.
 In certain tech ecosystems (particularly the JavaScript world), it seems something new and shiny comes out every month that could provide a productivity boost for your team.
 I encourage you to be disciplined about adopting new tools, make sure you ve spent the time to really understand

 the pain that exists, diligence the new tool, see if it meets *all* your require - ments not just the shiny headline and make decisions accordingly.
 For more on my recommended process here, see Implementing Internal Technology Radar, page 204.

-183

-**3**

-**Tech Architecture**
+# Tech Architecture

 One of your key responsibilities as a tech leader is to make good decisions on your architecture and tools.
 Good architecture aligns the strengths of the tools and patterns you choose with the needs of your organization now and in the foreseeable future. at requires understanding the strengths, weaknesses, and tradeoffs inherent in each choice.
 My goal in this section